louisscruz/knack/docs/README.md

 ### Phase 4: Direct Messages (2 days)

-**Objective:** Creation of direct messages redirects to the correct channel if it already exists; otherwise, it creates the channel and then redirects.
+**Objective:** Creation of direct messages to individuals redirects to the correct channel if it already exists; otherwise, it creates the channel and then redirects.

+### Phase 5: Multi-Person Direct Messages

+**Objective:** Creation of direct messages to multiple recipients; a channel is created with those people as members.

 ### Phase 5: Begin bonus features